SEI-R-2-22/u3_lesson_redux_middleware/README.md

 Now that Redux Thunk is integrated as middleware, we can start making requests to our API.

-In the `DepartmentActions.js` let's create a new action called `getDepartments`:
+In the `DepartmentActions.js` of our Store, let's create a new action called `getDepartments`:

 ```js
 export const LoadDepartments = () => {